It hasn’t come up before, but some years ago I was a fairly serious amateur cellist.

 Given that level of mastery, the errors are fascinating.
 They’re fascinating because someone who could so obviously have eliminated them didn’t bother.
 They’re fascinating because they were so irrelevant.
 These ephemeral, trivial little intrusions of chaos and discord into such a monumental performance served only as a reminder of the humanity that produced it, and the inherent trade-offs involved.

-You can be fearless and let the soul of thing flow, or you can make it flawless.
+You can be fearless and let the soul of the thing flow, or you can make it flawless.
 You can’t do both.
 Fear of imperfection in art will kill the spirit that animates it.
 And a machine that plays music with scrupulous precision cannot do what a human just did.